 Blog and Newsletter

-The Association of Maine Archives and Museums publishes quarterly print newsletter that is sent out to members in February, May, August, and November.
+Maine Archives and Museums publishes an online quarterly newsletter that is sent out to members in February, May, August, and November.
+In the remaining eight months, we send out a digest email that includes updates from the field, event announcements, advocacy alerts, funding opportunities, and more.
 We also maintain the blog on this page for members to share their announcements more immediately.

-Advertising: If you are interested in advertising in the print newsletter, please review these specifications and deadlines.
+Advertising: If you are interested in advertising in the newsletter, please review these specifications and deadlines.

 News Blog